pointerish/Chatterton/README.md

 - Run `bundle install` from the project's root directory to install dependencies.
 - Run `bundle exec bin/chatterton.rb'

+### Inviting the bot to your server

+Before actually using the bot on your server you need to invite it.
+The best step by step tutorial to do so can be found [here](https://discordpy.readthedocs.io/en/latest/discord.html).

+Once you have invited the bot to your server you can start to use its commands.

+<b>Keep in mind that free API's often have a limit and the Apex Tracker is not the exception.
+Do not spam the `!stats` command since the API will stop responding.

 ## Author

 **Josias Alvarado**